 On top of all this, you can definitely make Redis secure with authentication.
 Most of the Redis use cases were meant to be inside sandboxed environments, which explains the poor security by default.

 IAM the best

-On topic of security, I would like shed some light on how growing companies manage their access control for different users.
+On the topic of security, I would like to shed some light on how growing companies manage their access control for different users.
 As I always say, you are the weakest link, multiplied by the number of people having access.
 In a startup, where only a single person is handling everything, its very easy to manage access.
 But beware, AWS account access means you have complete access.
 It’s always good to be explicit rather than implicit regarding access right?
 Define the boundaries of access for different employees within your organization using IAM users.
-IAM users provides the ability to divide the access into different groups.
-Groups like Lead Developer, Lead Devops, Jr Devops and Data Scientists and many more.
-Every employees has a particular set of access only on resources which they require.
+IAM users provide the ability to divide access into different groups.
+Groups like Lead Developer, Lead Devops, Jr DevOps and Data Scientists and many more.
+Every employee has a particular set of access only on resources which they require.
 To top it off, it’s always better to use IAM roles in order to give access for EC2 servers to run on your behalf.